 What To Serve With Paneer Tikka Salad

 This paneer salad can be enjoyed on its own as a main vegetarian dish.
+You can also pair it with pepper egg fry for a protein-rich vegetarian meal.

 Substitutions and Variations